⚡ Free Tool + Guide

 ISP Throttling

-Some ISPs throttle video traffic.
+Some ISPs throttle video streaming traffic during peak hours.
 Fast on Speedtest but buffering on IPTV?
-This is why.
+This is why — test with a VPN to confirm.

 📶